Minnesota plays the Bruins Friday-Sunday, Feb. 15-17

-Oakes' primary responsibility revolves around a Minnesota pitching staff that has finished second in the Big Ten in ERA in three of the last four seasons.
-Seven Gopher pitchers have been drafted in the past four MLB Drafts.
-Most recently, Alec Crawford was selected by the Colorado Rockies in 2014.
-Crawford was named to the All-Big Ten Third Team as a senior.
-He and Ben Meyer tied for fifth in the Big Ten with 67 strikeouts apiece in 2014.
+Oakes' primary responsibility revolves around a Minnesota pitching staff that has finished second in the Big Ten in ERA in three of the last five seasons.
+Ten Gopher pitchers have been drafted in the past five MLB Drafts.
+Most recently, Lance Thonvold, Dalton Sawyer and Ben Meyer were all selected in the 2015 draft.

 In 2009, Oakes helped guide the pitching staff to the second-best ERA, second-best opponent batting average, second-best save total and the second-lowest walk total in the Big Ten.